jsimonet/IRC-Client-Plugin-UserPoints/README.md

 The maximum number of users the bot can print their points.
 Can be used to prevent spam.

 Default value: +Inf (Infinite)

+## msg-confirm

+Confirm on IRC when a point have been handled.

 # IRC COMMANDS